michaelmcandrew/civicrm-user-guide-gitbook/survey/everyday-tasks.md

 more manageable number of contacts to interview within available time periods.

-To learn more about how to create a group, see the chapter called Groups and Tags.
+To learn more about how to create a group, see the chapter called *Groups and Tags*.

 To reserve a group of respondents: